dshaw15/booksbykenna/book-summary/sinner-3-hard-bargain.md

 Even though my books are grouped into series, there is no "right" entry and each book can be read stand-alone.

 You'll get more of Ibby in the other City Sinners where his nightclubs are an exiting backdrop to romance.
-Or check out rockstar romance, [Reuniting the Band in Lockdown](https://www.amazon.com/dp/B08FG2K96V/ "Reuniting the Band in Lockdown") when he saves the life of rockstar Xavier Galis from an angry mobster.
+Or check out rockstar romance, [Reuniting the Band](https://www.amazon.com/dp/B08FG2K96V/ "Reuniting the Band") when he saves the life of rockstar Xavier Galis from an angry mobster.